iric-soft/km/km/tools/README.rst

   KMT2A-PTD_8-2 7
   NPM1_4ins_exons_10-11utr 7

-This output shows that `find_mutation`_ need to be run on jellyfish count tables build with k >= 10 bp, for this catalog of target sequences.
+For this catalog of target sequences, the output shows that `find_mutation`_ need to be run on jellyfish count tables build with k >= 10 bp.
 Which is under the threshold to avoid the detection of false-positive mutations.
 This is not always the case, especially on large target sequence (like a transcript), where k need to be more longer than sequenced read